raphaelberly/journal/README.md

 This project aims at keeping a journal of the movies I have seen.
 It takes the form of a Postgres database containing both the logs of all the movies I have seen and [open IMDb data](https://www.imdb.com/interfaces/).
 This enables me to get a lot of information about the movies I have seen, and also to be able to compute all kinds of useful statistics (proportion of movies watched per genre, favourite directors, actors, writers, etc.)

-In order to add movies to the database (with their IMDb ID!) conveniently, whenever I want from my phone or my computer, I also built a simple Flask website, which looks something like this:
+In order to add movies to the database (with their IMDb ID!) conveniently, whenever I want from my phone or my computer, I also built a web app, in the form of a Flask Website, which looks something like this:

 <div align="center" border="1px"><img src="img/search_page.png" width="250px"/></div>

+It recently evolved into a more sophisticated web app offering new features, such as a "Recent" page to check the most recent movies seen and a "Statistics" page.

 ### Overview